Herbal Support for Dogs

 Instructions:

-Crush garlic and let it sit 10 minutes to activate allicin.
+Crush garlic and let it sit for 10 minutes to activate allicin.

 Add garlic and oregano to water.